paachary/automating-aws-cloudformation-deployment/README.md

           This stack is dependent on the network-resources stack and ssm-resources stack created above.

 #### webapp-resources
           Creates an ec2 instance with a python Flask webapp hosted on it in a public subnet.
-          This stack is dependent on the network-resources stack and ssm-resources stack created above.
+          The webapplication can be accessed using http://<webapp-instance-public-dns>:8000/ This stack is dependent on the network-resources stack and ssm-resources stack created above.

 #### Note